- Head Coach

 A team member of the NBA FIT initiative, Spoelstra takes pride in encouraging and educating children on the physical, mental and emotional benefits of healthy living, as well as motivating and inspiring their families to live healthier lives through a variety of events and activities.
 Additionally, he created “Spo’s Shooters”, in 2008 in conjunction with the Miami HEAT Community Education Ticket Program.
 This program reaches out to South Florida’s less fortunate student-athletes and gives them the opportunity to enjoy HEAT games and meet their favorite HEAT players and role models.

-In July, 2009, Spoelstra embarked on what would be the first of four trips back to his native Philippines.
+In July 2009, Spoelstra embarked on what would be the first of four trips back to his native Philippines.
 In each of these trips, he has hosted basketball and coaches clinics, promoted the importance of education, healthy living and wellness, while being able to reach close to 10,000 underprivileged youth through these efforts.
 In 2011, the nine-day program in Manila was the largest NBA FIT event ever hosted in Southeast Asia under the NBA Cares umbrella.
 During the summer of 2012, Spoelstra expanded this program to include the country of Singapore.
+Spoelstra’s commitment to help grow the game of basketball globally also includes serving as head coach for Team World in the NBA Africa Game 2017 in Johannesburg, South Africa as part of Basketball Without Borders Africa in August 2017.

 Raised in Portland, OR, Spoelstra, who was inducted into the Jesuit High School Athletic Hall of Fame in September 2009, is the first Asian/Filipino-American head coach in any of the major North American sports leagues.